Horrific origin of West Virginia city name Wheeling: "Place of the Skull"

 However, the story behind the name "Wheeling" is rooted in darkness.

-The first major improved highway built by the federal government, the , headed west through the city, crossing the Ohio River by way of the Wheeling Suspension Bridge, the oldest vehicular suspension bridge in the nation.
+The first major improved highway built by the federal government, the , headed west through the city, crossing the Ohio River through the Wheeling Suspension Bridge, the oldest vehicular suspension bridge in the nation.

 Advertisement